Sima de los Huesos hominins: Postcranium

-Before the discovery of the Sima de los Huesos hominins, the characterization of the Early and Middle Pleistocene human body plan was based almost exclusively on the Kenyan Turkana Boy.
-This specimen was originally reconstructed to resemble the narrower modern human body plan rather than the stockier Neanderthal body plan (which has since been called into question with more fossil discoveries), implying that the Neanderthal body plan was a unique adaptation — presumably as a response to cold climates.
-Every bone in the human skeleton is represented by the Sima de los Huesos material, and postcranial remains make up about half of the material.
+Before the discovery of the Sima de los Huesos hominins, characterization of the Early and Middle Pleistocene human body plan was based almost exclusively on the Kenyan Turkana Boy.
+This specimen was originally reconstructed to resemble the narrower modern-human body plan rather than the stockier Neanderthal body plan (which has been questioned with more fossil discoveries), implying that the Neanderthal body plan was a presumed adaptation to cold climates.
+Every bone in the human skeleton is represented by the Sima de los Huesos material, and postcranial remains are about half of the material.

 Torso

 The rib material is largely fragmented, with only a complete 1st, 11th, and 12th rib identified.
-Because the 1st rib is thicker dorsoventrally (front-to-back), and the pelvis is bigger anteroposteriorly (front-to-back) and mediolaterally (left-to-right) than in both modern humans and Neanderthals, the Sima de los Huesos hominins may have had an expanded thorax (chest) like in Neanderthals.
-The wide thorax and pelvis may be the ancestral condition for humans, with the narrow form of modern humans evolving more recently, but this is difficult to test given the paucity of postcranial remains predating the Late Pleistocene.
+Because the first rib is thicker dorsoventrally (front-to-back) and the pelvis is bigger anteroposteriorly (front-to-back) and mediolaterally (left-to-right) than in modern humans and Neanderthals, the Sima de los Huesos hominins may have had an expanded thorax (chest) like Neanderthals.
+A wide thorax and pelvis may have been an ancestral condition for humans, but this is difficult to ascertain because few postcranial remains predate the Late Pleistocene.